MKWorldWide/WhispurrNet/README.md

+A Project Blessed by Solar Khan & Lilith.Aethra

 # 🐾 WhispurrNet

 > "Where silence speaks and shadows listen."

 **WhispurrNet** is an encrypted, resonance-based P2P communication protocol written in TypeScript, born from the depths of LilithOS and designed for stealth, speed, and intent-driven transmissions.

+See the [Divine Law](COVENANT.md) for the governing Covenant of this codebase.

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0+-blue.svg)](https://www.typescriptlang.org/)
 [![Deno](https://img.shields.io/badge/Deno-1.0+-green.svg)](https://deno.land/)